SurajAlamoni/WasteSegregationUsingAI/README.md

 Model 1 is binary classification model which classifies an image into Organic or Recyclable waste.

-Model 2 is a multi classification model which further segregates the Recyclable image into 6 classes namely organic, plastic, metal, paper, cardboard, e-waste, and glass waste.
+Model 2 is a multi classification model which further segregates the Recyclable image into 6 classes namely plastic, metal, paper, cardboard, e-waste, and glass waste.

 Outline of model architecture
 ![Model Architecture](./assets/Model%20arch.png)